ulido/Annotations/README.md

 ```

 ### Creating ontology annotations
-We then use the ontology to create ontology-connected annotations for our proteins:
+We then use the ontology to create ontology-connected [`OntologyAnnotationCollection`][annotations.OntologyAnnotationCollection] objects for our proteins:
 ```python
 from annotations import OntologyAnnotationCollection